 4. Don’t fall in love too quickly…

 As much as we all fall in love with that perfect place, there are so many other people looking at that same perfect place.
 An available rental can go quite quickly and so all of us here at Dwellsy would encourage you not to fall in love with a place until you’ve spoken to the landlord, visited the place, and you’re sure it’s right for you.

 5.…But be ready to move fast!

 By far, the most important thing in getting that special place is to move quickly.
 If you think it’s amazing, someone else probably does too.
 So, if you see a new place that’s perfect pop up, don’t hesitate – inquire right away.
+When you get a response be ready to tour the apartment right away.
 That will give you the best chance of hearing back from the landlord and making that place your new home!
 If the landlord didn’t call you back, be assertive and follow up.

 For more tips on finding that great new place, see here for a step by step guide to finding a new rental and here for seven ways that the apartment search has changed.